0xtiby/parse-server-nextjs/README.md

 - `scope`: The permissions your app is requesting
 - Any other provider-specific parameters

 The `callBackFunction` is the function called right after being redirect from your third party.
-All query params are return as `data`.
-The return object will be used for the signInwith method of parse server.
+All query params are return as `data`. **This function can be synchronous or asynchronous (return a Promise)**.
+If PKCE is enabled (`pkce: true`), the `data` object will also contain the `codeVerifier` which might be needed to exchange the authorization code for an access token.
+The return object will be used for the `signInWith` method of parse server.

+The `pkce: true` option enables Proof Key for Code Exchange (PKCE), an extension to the Authorization Code flow which enhances security, especially for public clients like SPAs.
+When enabled, the library automatically handles the generation of `code_verifier` and `code_challenge`.

 ```typescript
 const { getOAuthUrl } = useAuth();